vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 2. Search the marketplace for **Azure Database Migration Service** and select it.

-3. Select **Create**
+3. Select **Create**.

     ![The screenshot shows the Azure Database Migration Service in the Azure Marketplace.](media/dms-marketplace-create.png "Azure Database Migration Service")

 4. On the **Basics** tab of the **Create Migration Service** pane, enter the following values:

-    - Resource group: Select the Resource Group created with this lab
+    - Resource group: Select the Resource Group created with this lab.
-    - Migration service name: Enter a name, such as `fabmedical[SUFFIX]`
+    - Migration service name: Enter a name, such as `fabmedical[SUFFIX]`.
-    - Location: Choose the Azure Region used for the Resource Group
+    - Location: Choose the Azure Region used for the Resource Group.

     ![The screenshot shows the Create Migration Service Basics tab with all values entered.](media/dms-create-basics.png "Create Migration Basics Tab")

-5. Select **Next: Networking >>**
+5. Select **Next: Networking >>**.

 6. On the **Networking** tab, select the **Virtual Network** within the `fabmedical-[SUFFIX]` resource group.